 Now that you’ve read how dismal a company can be without the right employee engagement – don’t worry, we’re to help and good news – it’s easy to get started.
 Small changes can be made like an afternoon of volunteerism by packing kits.
 Staff will be exposed to your company’s core values and this can make an enormous difference – instantly.
 It only takes a 5% increase in total employee engagement to create a 0.7% increase in the operating margin.
 In the US alone, employee disengagement is said to cost about 550 billion per year, 64% of executives say corporate engagement contributes to a company’s bottom line.
 A Kits packing event is nothing financially in comparison to the loss of funds as a result of poor engagement.

-We know that we live in a time where social media dictates public opinion and we are in constant connection to those around us.
+We know that we live in a time when social media dictates public opinion and we are in constant connection to those around us.
 Every move a company makes is a Google review waiting to happen or a Glassdoor profile ready to be written.
 Distinguish yourself as a business that gives back and creates a unique online presence and positive marketing opportunities.
 40% of a company’s image is based on their engagement and CSR.
 We help you every step of the way – if you need logo’d company gear for your volunteering event, we’ve got it!
 A checklist to make sure your day will go off without a hitch – no problem!
 Kits always goes the extra mile, we can even make playlist suggestions to get your group pumped!

 83% of companies say they engage in volunteerism because of the effect on their public image, and 64% say that they engage in CSR because it helps meet marketing and communication objectives.